agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 ## Next Steps

-I would like to visualize the cover problems in greater detail on a website and will try to put together a graph cover visualizer soon.
+The graph cover visualizer is a work in progress.
 Thanks for reading!